chro11os/async-orchid/README.md

-# [Your Project Name - e.g., Async Orchid OR Generator]
+# Async Orchid OR Generator

 [Brief description of your project - e.g., A Laravel application for generating official receipts (ORs) efficiently.
 This is a passion project by The Async Studio.]